ParadoxArcher/Angle_Advantage/DevNotes/Player/Movement/Boost.md

 		2) Apply #MaxSpeed to #BoostDir and use the full #Vector2 of #velocity
 			1) `velocity = lerp(velocity, BoostDir * MaxSpeed, SpeedAccel)`
 5) Preserve Momentum
-	1) Define #SpeedDecel
+	1) Define #SpeedDecel  as `global variable`
 		1) `@export var SpeedDecel = .005`
 	2) After `if MoveInput > 0:` and before `velocity` math
 		1) create another #velocity adjustment and lerp it to it's `normalized()` value by #SpeedDecel
 			1) `velocity = lerp(velocity, velocity.normalized(), SpeedDecel)`
 6) #BoostDecay
-	1) Define a #BoostDecay array with 3 variables; a settable, an application ratio, and an initial value
+	1) Define a #BoostDecay  as `global array` with 3 variables; a settable, an application ratio, and an initial value
 		1) `@export var BoostDecay = [0, .015, .8]`
 	2) Set up #BoostDecay to activate
 		1) Inside `if MoveInput.y > 0:`